-With Thanksgiving around the corner, there is no better time to plan your Thanksgiving Day menu and begin selecting your wines to complement the feast.
-Generally, the week before Thanksgiving is the best time to buy wine, because many wine merchants run specials on favorite wines.
+With Thanksgiving quickly approaching, there is no better time to plan your Thanksgiving Day menu and begin selecting wines to partner up with all of the flavors, friends and family that will be gathered around the table.
+Historically, the week before Thanksgiving is a tremendous time to buy wine as many wine retailers run significant specials on top pick turkey day wines.

-which wines to go with the variety of tastes, textures and aromas that uniquely present themselves on Thanksgiving Day?
+The big question, which wines go with a variety of tastes, textures, flavors and aromas that uniquely present themselves on Thanksgiving Day?

-Should you choose one wine to carry you through appetizers to desserts – a tough request, but doable.
-Or should you choose several wines to accent different components of the meal and cater to a variety of guests’ palates?
-The choice is entirely up to you, but here are some options to get you started.
+Should you choose one wine to carry you from appetizers through desserts – a tough request, but doable.
+Or should you opt for several wines to accent different components of the meal and cater to a variety of palate preferences?
+The choice is entirely up to you, but we’ve rounded up tried and true pairings to get your Thanksgiving wine themes started.

 Thanksgiving Wine Pairings